North AmericaSurfing Destinations

 Camping in Kauai

-Accommodation in Kauai is very expensive.
+Accommodation in Kauai is very expensive, both for tourists and locals.
 Many budget travelers decide to camp in order to experience the island’s natural beauty as well as saving a good amount of money.
 There are many campsites located around the island but beware, you need to buy a permit for every night that you are camping.
 Park rangers do go around and give fines to people who are illegally camping around.

-Permits are easy to obtain online for around $3 for stake parks and a bit more for national parks.
+Permits are easy to obtain through this official website for around $3 for campgrounds and a bit more for state parks.

 Getting there and around